Join

 View website

 Abbotsford, the historic home of Sir Walter Scott, offers a variety of attractions and activities for visitors.
-Below is a detailed summary of the opening times and conditions for each area and event:
+Below is a detailed summary of the opening times and conditions for each area:

 Winter Opening Hours (1st December 2025 - 1st March 2026)